 July 10, 2018

-Using Essential Questions in the Classroom for the Best Learning Ever
+How to Use Essential Questions for the Best Learning Ever

 Using Essential Questions to Explore Assumptions

 - What do we know (or believe we know) about what this question is asking?

 - What do we know as fact, and as opinion?

 - What can’t we know for absolutely certain, or how could we possibly discover this?